peterfleming178/lico/README.md

 # Lico
-a light indicator for your python code
+A light indicator using arduino for your python code

 ## Requirements
 1) pyfirmata